 - If you are a current undergraduate student or you graduated from your undergraduate degree in the last few years, the vast majority of employers prefer that your resume is exactly one page in length (no shorter or longer).

 - If you are a current graduate student or you graduated from your undergraduate degree more than a few years ago, most employers accept a resume that is two or three pages in length, but one page may still be appreciated by some employers.

-- If you are applying to a graduate program or you are creating Undergrad CVs or Grad Student CVs, the length of your document is usually seen as unlimited.
+- If you are applying to graduate programs, or you are creating Undergraduate Student CVs or Graduate Student CVs, the length of your document is usually seen as unlimited.

-While there are rare exceptions, these guidelines can be applied successfully to about 95% of student resumes at UCSB.
+While there are rare exceptions, these guidelines can be applied to the large majority of student resumes at UCSB.
 In general, employers prefer to see your most relevant qualifications across a single page, to help them quickly evaluate your qualifications.